siyuancncd/FUML/README.md

 ## Acknowledgement

-The code is inspired by [Fuzzy Multimodal Learning for Trusted Cross-modal Retrieval](https://github.com/siyuancncd/FUME) (CVPR 2025).
+The code is inspired by another paper of ours: [Fuzzy Multimodal Learning for Trusted Cross-modal Retrieval](https://github.com/siyuancncd/FUME) (CVPR 2025).